pgroonga/pgroonga.github.io/reference/parameters/pgroonga-standby-maintainer-naptime.md

 pgroonga_standby_maintainer.naptime = internval
 ```

 `interval`'s default unit is second.
-We can change unit by specify suffix such as `min` for minutes.
+We can change unit to minutes by specify suffix `min` for minutes.

 The default is 60 seconds.